mozilla/treeherder/docs/accessing_data.md

 You should be given the credentials in [connection URL format].

-Once you have the connection URL pointing to the MySQL replica, please provide it in the `.env` local file.
+Once you have the connection URL pointing to the MySQL replica, please create a local `.env` in the root of the project and assign the URL to a variable there.
 It should look something like this:

 ```bash